Hello, I’m Thorsten and I will be your tour guide today.

 Favourite German city and or landmark?

-If I have to choose it‘ll be the Landschaftspark Duisburg-Nord (which is on the itinerary for my first tour).
+If I have to choose it‘d be the Landschaftspark Duisburg-Nord (which is on the itinerary for my first tour).
 It‘s an old coal and steel production plant which has been turned into a public park in 1991.
-It kept most of the existing structures and uses plants to clean and heal the contaminated the soil.
+It kept most of the existing structures and uses plants to clean and heal the contaminated soil.
 It ticks so many boxes for me.

-What is your favourite mode of public transport.
+What is your favourite mode of public transport?

 Oh that’s an easy one.
 The Schwebebahn (suspension railway) in Wuppertal, always and forever.
 I do have to admit that until last year I didn’t know that there is in fact another suspension railway in Germany from around the same period.
 This one, in Dresden, is less public transport and more tourist attraction as it’s considerably slower going up a hill but it still has the old carriages.